What Does M1 Finance Do With Dividends!

 I built a free google application called Simple Dividend Calculator, which can be used to calculate your new principal and dividend payout over a specified time period.

 M1 Finance DRIP or FRIP?:

 M1 Finance does not DRIP (Dividend Re-Investment Plan) in the traditional sense.
 It acts more like FRIP (Fractional Re-Investment Plan), it takes your dividend payments and holds all dividends as cash in your account until the value of your cash reaches $10.
 Once your total amount of cash from deposits and dividends reach $10, M1 Finance automatically reinvests the capital into your portfolio.
 This allows you to build your wealth using the power of compound interest, without having to manually invest the shares yourself.

 Ex-Dividend & Payable Date:

-Ex-Dividend Date, is the date you must own the Stock or ETF in order to receive the upcoming dividend.
-That means you should of purchased it at least 1 day prior to the ex-dividend date, in order to be eligible for the upcoming payout.
+Ex-Dividend Date is the date you must own the Stock or ETF in order to receive the upcoming dividend.
+That means you should have purchased it at least 1 day prior to the ex-dividend date, in order to be eligible for the upcoming payout.

 M1 Finance Earned Vs. Paid Dividends:

 Earned Dividends will show up within M1 Finance under “Gain” in your portfolio.
 These are dividends you have “Earned” while holding the security through the Ex-Dividend Date, not the total amount you have been paid.
 By following the steps below, you’ll be shown the total dividends you have earned over the period selected.

 Paid Dividends are a bit different, these are dividends you’ve been paid and have received in cash, these show up in your activity feed when they are paid, as shown below.